WoodySlum/smarties.io/README.md

 ##### Scenarios

 Create scenarios to automate home.
 For example, you can turn off all lights when nobody is at home, or prepare your coffee every morning at 7AM.
+Send a message if the wind blows above 35 mph.

 ##### IOTs